Devenvaruv/smart-brain/README.md

 App: The main component that handles the app's state and logic.

 FaceRecognition: Renders the image with detected faces highlighted.

 Navigation: Displays navigation options based on user authentication status.

-Signin: Provides a form for users to sign in to their accounts.
+Sign-in: Provides a form for users to sign in to their accounts.

 Register: Provides a form for new users to register.

 Logo: Renders the logo of the app.

 ImageLinkForm: Allows users to input an image URL and submit it for face detection.

 Rank: Displays the user's name and rank based on their number of entries.